AnKing-VIP/AnKing-Note-Types/README.md

 ## Contributing

 All files in `/Note Types` are generated from files in `/src`.
 DO NOT edit the files in `/Note Types`!
+We use [ejs](https://ejs.co/) to reduce duplicate code across various note types.

-To generate the files, [Node.js](https://nodejs.org/en/download/) needs to be installed.
+To generate the files, [Node.js](https://nodejs.org/en/download/) needs to be installed, and `npm` added to PATH.

 After editing the files in `/src`, run `npm run build` to generate the files.
 Always run `npm run build` before opening a Pull Request.

-If you get a `Permission denied` message, you may need to run `sudo chmod 755 ./build` to make the `build` file executable.
+If you get a `Permission denied` message, you may need to run `sudo chmod 755 ./build` to make the `/build` file executable.

 ***